In the mix: Stay present in the nursing profession

 Join committees.
 Especially those that work on policies/procedures, and/or organize educational offerings to the staff.
 Many organizations are linking their policies to evidence, so by joining and participating on these committees, you will learn by doing.
 Read the current literature and research to link it to a policy or procedure.

-Editor's note: This excerpt is from the newest book in the Stressed Out Series, Stressed Out About Your Nursing Career.
+Editor's note: This excerpt is from Stressed Out About Your Nursing Career.
+Check out our most popular nursing resources here.

 Comments